rollup/rollup/docs/05-plugin-development.md

 import { foo } from '../bar,js';
 ```

 the source will be `"../bar.js""`.

-The `importer` is the full id of the importing module.
+The `importer` is the fully resolved id of the importing module.
 When resolving entry points, importer will be `undefined`.
 You can use this for instance as a mechanism to define custom proxy modules for entry points.

 The following plugin will only expose the default export from entry points while still keeping named exports available for internal usage:

 ```js
 async resolveId(source,importer) {